-Speech and language skills allow us to express ourselves, form relationships, make our wants and needs known, read, write, learn in school and much more.
+Speech and language skills allow us to express ourselves, form relationships, make our wants and needs known, read, write, learn in school, and much more.

-Here, I will explain all about articulation, expressive/receptive language, and pragmatic language skills.
-I’m not going to give you the textbook definitions, since, quite frankly, many other websites have already done that and have done a great job!
+I will explain articulation, expressive/receptive language, and pragmatic language skills.
+I will not give you the textbook definitions since many other websites have already done that and have done a great job!

-Speech development may also be referred to as articulation.
+It may also be referred to as articulation.

 Click here for more information on the various speech disorders.

 Expressive language is what we say (vocabulary & morphology) and how we say it (syntax/grammar).

 We use expressive language to talk with friends, explain ideas, express wants and needs, and tell stories.

 Vocabulary development is a very important part of expressive language.
 To learn more about vocabulary development and the difference between knowing a word and REALLY knowing what it means, click on vocabulary development.
 I HIGHLY suggest it!!

 Receptive language is what we understand.
 This includes understanding words, sentences, and stories.